-- Existing South Australia destructive winds priority risk assessment of South Australia transfer limit during destructive wind conditions following PEC Stage 1 commissioning and inter-network testing. - Summarise key emergency under frequency management initiatives underway in each NEM region. - Consideration of potential requests for, and benefit of, declaration of new protected events. - A status update for the recommendations from the 2023 GPSRR and previous risk reviews.
+- Existing South Australia destructive winds priority risk assessment of South Australia transfer limit during destructive wind conditions following PEC Stage 1 commissioning and inter-network testing. - A summary of key emergency under frequency management initiatives underway in each NEM region.

+- A summary of recent SCADA failures and associated Market Suspension events in mainland NEM regions10. - An overview of key operational risks such as those that may arise with the retirement of thermal power stations. - Consideration of potential requests for, and benefit of, declaration of new protected events, as well as an update on AEMO's review of the protected event framework. - A status update for the recommendations from the 2023 GPSRR11 and previous risk reviews.